CREAM DOUBLE PEONY POPPY

 Because Papaver tend to grow long roots quickly and resent being disturbed.
 So sow your seeds as a bare scatter into deep pots, and then plant the seedlings out in the garden by the pot full (don’t worry they germinate in lush abundance).

 SEED SOWING ADVICE: QUICK & EASY

-Sow seeds at any time in pots indoors / or sow in garden in autumn or spring-early summer.
+Sow Papaver laciniatum ‘Pink Fizz’ seeds at any time in punnets indoors / or sow directly in the garden in autumn or spring.

 Temperatures of 18-22°C are optimum for rapid germination.

 Continue to keep consistently moist by misting from a spray water-bottle.

 Covering the pots with a clear lid or plastic bag can also help to maintain consistent moisture and reduce watering.

 (We always aim to exceed the stated seed count, and give a generous serve).

 Click here for Nursery Open Days & Open Gardens Information